ivanrepi/crypto_investment_helper/README.md

 The app contains 2 types of user, the admin one and the final user one.

 - The **administrator** role  will be in charge of updating the information for the user, as well as carry out the 'Long-Term' Stock Prediction once a week.
-- The **final user** role will be able to chose, if he/she wants to get a Cryptocurrency general Analysis, a Prediction for short and long-term, and/or Daily information for Investment proposals.
+- The **final user** role will be able to chose, if he/she wants to get a Cryptocurrency Analysis, a Stock Price Prediction for short and long-term, and/or Daily information for Investment proposals.

 ## **Getting Started**
 ### :baby: **Status**
-This is the final project of Ironhack Data Analytics Bootcamp.
+This is the final project of the Ironhack Data Analytics Bootcamp.
 The main goal is to build a complete pipeline app.

 ### :computer: **Skills**
 During the project, next skills have been worked:
- - **Python**: All scripts have been developed in Python, from data extraction to data visualization
+ - **Python**: All scripts have been developed in Python, from data extraction to data visualization.
- - **SQL**: A databse have been created to store the cryptos daily main values.
+ - **SQL**: A database have been created to store the cryptos daily main values.
 Then they are read by the main app.
  - **Web Scrapping**: To get daily cryptos values, daily news, etc.
- - **Data Cleanning**: To clean and prepare all data before preparing them for the user
+ - **Data Cleanning**: To clean and prepare all data before preparing them for the user.
  - **Statistic**: To understand the main cryptocurrencies in the market, the prices evolution, the market volatility, etc.
- - **Supervised Machine Learning**: To carrry out the Long-Term Stock Price Prediction
+ - **Supervised Machine Learning**: To carrry out the Long-Term Stock Price Prediction.
- - **Unsupervised Machine Learning**: To carrry out the Short-Term Stock Price Prediction
+ - **Unsupervised Machine Learning**: To carrry out the Short-Term Stock Price Prediction.
- - **Sentiment-Analysis**: To identify the positive, negative and neutral daily news
+ - **Sentiment-Analysis**: To identify the positive, negative and neutral daily news.
- - **Mail Functionality**: To send an email in case of Buy/Sell market signals
+ - **Mail Functionality**: To send an email in case of Buy/Sell market signals.
- - **Visualization**: To show in an easy-way the main KPIs and prices evolution, predictions and news to the user
+ - **Visualization**: To show in an easy-way the main KPIs and prices evolution, predictions and news to the user.

 ### :page_facing_up: **Data Avilability**
  - Daily and historical market values are obtained from [yahoo finance](https://finance.yahoo.com/).